-As another advantage, IRIS allows to skip the acquisition by MIDI imaging, reducing considerably the execution overheads.
+IRIS is the infrared field-stabilizer of the VLTI.
+Next to other advantages explained in the VLTI-manual, IRIS allows to skip the acquisition by MIDI imaging, reducing considerably the execution overheads.
 If the target is too faint for IRIS, then the acquisition by MIDI will be executed.
 Users still have to indicate which MIDI filter has to be used for acquisition, but it does not mean that MIDI acquisition exposures will be taken.
-Acquisition images are not considered as scientific data and cannot be requested by the users.